Soenhay/RandomCode/DB/DBObjectRepository/README.md

 - Use testCmd.bat to test out running sqlcmd on one object.

-- ‘sqlcmd’is not recognized as an internal or external command.
+- ‘sqlcmd’ is not recognized as an internal or external command.
    - Install the latest sqlcmd.
 Search online for "Download the latest version of sqlcmd Utility".
    - You might get a popup saying this is also required (if so then install it first): Microsoft ODBC Driver 17 for SQL Server